 Integration (Reception).

-Ordinarily, tribal integration

-begins at birth.
-This is not the

-case in the Army and so

-makes integration a challenge

-that must be met successfully.

-Integration should be focused

-at the squad and platoon level

-which is where Soldiers spend

-the majority of their time and is where shared suffering occurs.
+Ordinarily, tribal integration begins at birth.
+This is not the case in the Army and so makes integration a challenge that must be met successfully.
+Integration should be focused at the squad and platoon level which is where Soldiers spend the majority of their time and is where shared suffering occurs.
 How this process begins is critical because we do not always know what life experiences an incoming Soldier may be burdened with.
 We must be proactive and intentional in making each new member understand that they are not only joining a unit, but also a family, a tribe.

 Integration must also happen early.
 If the Soldier is of the type described earlier, one with hopes of finding in their unit a tribe they always wanted but never had, then time is not on our side.
-While they may not know what it means to be in a tribe, they have plenty of experience with the opposite, and it will not take them long to make a determination about their present circumstances.
-The critical window are the days immediately preceding and following initial reception.
+While they may not know what it means to be in a tribe, they have plenty of entrusted to them and to supply the three fundamental needs of competence, connection, and autonomy.